starfishlover62/RedditSearch/README.md

     * In the top left will be a picture of a question mark inside of a diamond
         * To the right of this should be "better-search" and then "personal use script" below that.
 Below this will be a string of random characters.
 This is your client id.
 Navigate to config.py and replace the text that says "your_client_id" with this string.
         * Back on the website, below the client id, should be a section labelled "secret" copy this and replay "your_client_secret" with it.
-        * Finally, within the user agent section on config.py, replace your_username with your username.
-If you have forgotten what it is, it should be located in the top right of the reddit website, to the left of a letter icon.
+        * Finally, within the user agent section on config.py, replace your_username with your Reddit username.
         ![image](media/idAndSecret.png)
         ![image](media/config.png)
     * It is now safe to close the browser window.